dapc11/rice/README.md

 ## Getting started

-Make __first_setup__ executable and invoke it as following in order to setuo your environment:
+Make __first_setup__ executable and invoke it as following to setuo your environment:

 ```shell
 bash first_setup
 ```

-One can at any time after first setup invoke __rice_it__ in order to re-generate dotfiles, see below for usage.
+One can at any time after first setup invoke __rice_it__ to re-generate dotfiles, see below for usage.

 ### Usage